 Child, beneath this golden roof, you, of all people, know what it means to be homeless.
 It is the tragedy of some in this world to be uprooted, of others, to be rootless.
 This is the story of the rootless ones.
 Your bones already know the story, though your mind does not yet understand it.
 One day, in the waking world, this story will come back to you.”– The Witches Child (2011)

 The Celts are a detribalized people.
 What this means is there was an intentional and concerted effort to destroy the Celtic people and their culture.
-This largely began with the Roman invasions of Celtic territory.
-When the Romans took lands from the Celts they resettled Roman citizens in these areas in an attempt to culturally assimilate the Celts.
+This began with the Roman invasions of Celtic territory.
+When the Romans took lands from the Celts they banned local traditions and resettled Roman citizens in these areas in an attempt to culturally assimilate the Celts.
 Those who did not assimilate were killed or enslaved.
 For example, the Romans invaded the Isle of Mona to intentionally destablize the Druidic tradition.
 When the Romans arrived on the Island they murdered many Druids some of which were burned to death.

 After the Romans left Britannia the islands were raided and settled by three different groups the Angles, Saxons, and Jutes.
 The most successful of these groups was the Angles.

 Given how successful the efforts of detribalization were reassembling the Celtic culture in it’s original state is impossible.
-There are certain questions about the Celts that will likely never be answered.
-However this isn’t necessary for the purposes of creating a Neo-Celtic movement.
-It may even perhaps, be desirable so we can avoid romanticizing the past.
+There are certain questions about the ancient Celts that will likely never be answered.
+However, this isn’t necessary for the purposes of creating a Neo-Celtic movement.
+It may even perhaps be desirable, so we can avoid romanticizing the past.